-Was the ‘Dream Hotel’ a dreamy NYC experience?
+Was the ‘Dream Hotel’ New York a dreamy experience?

-Even though this was my 5th visit to New York City, a stay in town is always a complete pleasure and I realise for many people it is still simply a “dream” to be able to visit.
-Feeling like I had the whole of NYC to choose from I chose the Dream Hotel just off Broadway on W 55th Street due to its proximity to Central Park (just 4 streets away), Times Square (8 streets away) and its Midtown location (which I generally know better than any other part of Manhattan).
+Even though this was my 5th visit to New York City, a stay in town is always a complete pleasure.
+I realise for many people it is still simply a “dream” to be able to visit.
+Feeling like I had the whole of NYC to choose from I chose the Dream Hotel New York just off Broadway on W 55th Street.
+This was due to its proximity to Central Park (just 4 streets away), Times Square (8 streets away) and its Midtown location.
+I I know Midtown better than any other part of Manhattan.
 So was it a dream experience?

-The hotel doesn’t have a sweeping, set-back entrance so its frontage is up against the sidewalk but once through the front doors you are welcomed into a dark, marble-floored reception area along with a stylish floor to ceiling aquarium.
+The hotel doesn’t have a sweeping, set-back entrance so its frontage is up against the sidewalk.
+Although once through the front doors you are welcomed into a dark, marble-floored reception area along with a stylish floor to ceiling aquarium.

-Attached to the side of the hotel is the ‘Serafina’ restaurant and on the opposite side ‘The Rickey Bar’, dimly lit in the late afternoon slot when I visited so presumably even darker at night time.
+Attached to the side of the hotel is the ‘Serafina’ restaurant and on the opposite side ‘The Rickey Bar’.
+This was dimly lit in the late afternoon slot when I visited so is presumably even darker at night time.

-I appreciate carpeted bedrooms and hallways as they tend to feel more homely and the Dream Hotel didn’t let me down.
+I appreciate carpeted bedrooms and hallways as they tend to feel more homely and the Dream Hotel New York didn’t let me down.
 The room was small but perfectly formed with an opulent bathroom off towards the foot of the bed.
-The view out of my window was of … another hotel’s window but the cosy, dark feel of the bedroom’s décor didn’t warrant the need for me wanting to open the curtains anyway.
+The view out of my window was of another hotel’s window.
+However the cosy, dark feel of the bedroom’s décor didn’t warrant the need to open the curtains anyway.

 So dreamy?
 Location wise you’re located right in the centre of the action.
 No distance at all to the Broadway theatres, and an equal stone’s throw to both Times Square and Central Park.
-For those who love Midtown or are visiting NYC for the first time and want a luxurious bolthole to explore the sights by day, and to have a cosy, romantic setting on your return, then the Dream Hotel is just for you.
-For those who love to lounge in a cavernous, brightly-lit reception allowing you to people watch, read the newspapers and watch the world go by then this place probably isn’t your cup of cafwee.
+It’s great for people who love love Midtown or are visiting NYC for the first time.
+A luxurious bolthole to explore the sights by day and a cosy, romantic setting on your return.
+That’s what the Dream Hotel New York is perfect for.
+For those who love to lounge in a cavernous, brightly-lit reception then this place probably isn’t your cup of cafwee.
 Have a nice day! 🙂

 If you liked this post check out my experience of being the first person to stay in my hotel room at the brand new ‘INNside New York’